New Health Insurance Resources for RVers

 Some Workampers who are not self-insured, on Medicare, or still covered by a former employer, will seek out some sort of group coverage through membership in an organization.
 Group coverage is usually, but not always, cheaper than an individual policy.
 Also, even if you find an affordable plan, there is the problem that your rates can go up at any time.
 This makes it extremely difficult for a prospective Workamper to plan a budget.

-A newer website in the RV scene - www.roadlifeproject.com - says they offer a health plan.
+3. A newer website in the RV scene - www.roadlifeproject.com - offers a health plan and you can get a free quote to start.

 "Check eHealthInsurance, they found us affordable policies."
 (We googled this – www.ehealthinsurance.com is their website and phone is 844-229-4337.)